snowxzf/MAT292_Project/README.md

 ```bash
 python hybrid_neural.py
 ```
 This will load the pre-trained model from 'final_hybrid_ode_weights.pth' and generate prediction withs 200 Monte Carlo trajectories per patient.
-It then calculates metrices: MASE, Chi-squared, NSE, KGE, and creates comparison plots with uncertainty bounds.
-Specifically `neuralode_comparison_PatientID.png` which gives individual patieent prediction plots, which is used to compare with numerical method plots.
+It then calculates metrics: MASE, Chi-squared, NSE, KGE, and creates comparison plots with uncertainty bounds.
+Specifically `neuralode_comparison_PatientID.png` which gives individual patient prediction plots, which is used to compare with numerical method plots.

 ## Numerical Overview
 The project implements a **Stochastic Logistic Growth Model** to predict tumour volume trajectories.
 It accounts for biological randomness using Monte Carlo ensembles and compares three numerical integration schemes of varying complexity: